Top 20 Safe Investments with High Returns

 Key Takeaways: Buy and hold real estate is a long-term investing strategy.
 Inflation actually helps the rental housing market by eating away debt while increasing the value of assets.

-Best For: Buy and hold investors seeking long-term growth; building wealth for retirement.
+Best For: Buy and hold investors seeking long-term growth and building wealth for retirement.

 Real estate investors can enjoy higher annual income from rising rents due, in large part, to inflation.
 It’s like getting an automatic pay raise every year.
 Additionally, history has shown that home values have consistently increased along with inflation and even exceeded it.
 In many areas around the country, homes will appreciate 1.5 times faster or more than the rate of inflation.